BUILT-IN MICROWAVE BUYING GUIDE

 Besides style, you can also choose the microwave size that fits your kitchen area best.
 When purchasing a built-in microwave for your kitchen, consider the width of the cabinet you want to install the appliance in.
 Built-in microwaves are usually available in 24-inch, 27-inch and 30-inch widths.
 Find out more about built-in microwave sizes.

 If you’re trying to determine which size microwave will best fit your kitchen, consider where you are going to install the appliance and how you are going to use it.
-Kitchens with limited cabinet or wall space may benefit from 24” models like this KitchenAid® 24" Built In Microwave Oven.
-If you have ample space and plan to use your microwave to heat family-sized meals, a 30” model like this KitchenAid® 30" Built In Microwave Oven may be the right choice for you.
+Kitchens with limited cabinet or wall space may benefit from 24-inch models like this KitchenAid® 24" Built-In Microwave Oven.
+If you have ample space and plan to use your microwave to heat family-sized meals, a 30-inch model like this KitchenAid® 30" Built-In Microwave Oven may be the right choice for you.

 Built-In Microwave Features

-When choosing a built-in microwave for your kitchen, be sure to consider the features available to find one that will best match your making style.
+When choosing a built-in microwave for your kitchen, be sure to consider the various available features to find one that will best match your making style.
 Here are a some built-in microwave features available on select KitchenAid® models:

-• Timed Defrost: Defrosting frozen foods in the microwave is done by lowering the setting to 30-50% power and adjusting the time for the weight of the item being defrosted.
-With timed defrost, simply enter the weight and type of the frozen item and the microwave will adjust the power and time to defrost quickly and safely without you having to do any math.
+• Timed Defrost: Defrosting frozen foods in the microwave is often done by lowering the setting to 30-50% power and adjusting the time for the weight of the item being defrosted.
+With timed defrost, simply enter the weight and type of the frozen item, and the microwave will adjust the power and time to defrost without you having to do any math.

 • Sensor Cooking: Using temperature and humidity sensors, some microwaves may automatically adjust the time for optimal reheating, defrosting or cooking.
-You might see this displayed on your microwave by preset buttons such as “Popcorn,” or “Potato” or “Auto Reheat.”
+These functions are often displayed on your microwave controls, with preset buttons such as “Popcorn,” “Potato” or “Auto Reheat.”

 • Convection Cooking: Your microwave oven can become a second oven or a combination oven if you opt for a model that includes convection cooking.
 In addition to reheating and cooking frozen meals, your microwave convection oven can now roast a chicken or bake cookies, doing double duty in your kitchen.

-• Broil element: Imagine being able to finish your microwaved food with a quick broil to melt the cheese on top or add browning.
+• Broil element: Imagine being able to finish your microwaved food with a quick broil to melt the cheese on top or add browning using the integrated Broil Mode.
 You can if your built-in microwave contains a broiling element.

 • PrintShield Finish: This specialized coating for stainless steel resists smudges and fingerprints and is easy to clean with just water and a soft cloth.